Cookie Program FAQ

 Who selects the cookie varieties?

 Licensed bakers can offer up to eight varieties of Girl Scout Cookies; only three types are mandatory: Thin Mints, Peanut Butter Sandwich/Do-si-dos and Shortbread/Trefoils.
 The national Girl Scout organization reviews and approves all varieties proposed by the bakers.
 Any of the five optional cookies can be changed every year.
 Each bakery names its own cookies, so Girl Scout Cookies that are quite similar may have different names.
 Suggestions for new cookies are welcome, but the national Girl Scout organization can make no promise to use them.

 What are the sizes, quantities and prices of Girl Scout Cookies?

 Girl Scout Cookies are sold by weight, not by size or number.
 The number and size of cookies may vary by variety.
 Girl Scouts of the USA monitors the weights of the cookies, which are set by contract.
 Girl Scout Cookies sell for different prices in different areas of the country.
 Every Girl Scout council has the right to set its own price based on its needs and knowledge of the local market.
-Girl Scouts of Kansas Heartland will sell cookies for $4.00 per box, which reflects both the current cost of cookies and the realities of providing Girl Scout activities in an ever-changing economic environment.
+Girl Scouts of Kansas Heartland will sell cookies for $5.00 per package, which reflects both the current cost of cookies and the realities of providing Girl Scout activities in an ever-changing economic environment.